Ten Countries in The World with The Highest Levels of Air Pollution

 The Most Polluted Countries in The World

 Number one on the list of the most polluted countries in the world, Pakistan has a population of 180 million people.
-There are 8,000 diagosis annually of bronchitis, 80,000 respiratory related hospital admissions and approximately 5 million cases of children aged five and under diagnosed with breathing problems.
-The PM2.5 was last measured at 101ug/M3, being the highest in the world.
+There are 8,000 diagnoses annually of bronchitis, 80,000 respiratory related hospital admissions and approximately 5 million cases of children aged five and under diagnosed with breathing problems.
+The PM2.5 was last measured at 101ug/M3, the highest in the world.

 155 million people reside in this region and they breathe in air that has a concentration of 79 ug/m3 in PM2.5 measurements.
-The quality of air has declined rapidly at the rate of a 60% fall in the last decade.
+The quality of air has declined rapidly, at the rate of a 60% fall in the last decade.

 The once pristine pyramids of Egypt are enshrined in a curtain of smog.
 The MP2.5 measurements in the city of Cairo measure 74 ug/M3 for a rate that is 20 times above acceptable levels for human health.
-Large concentrations of factoies, power plants, automobile traffic and open fires burning wood and coal for fuel are contributors to the problem.
+Large concentrations of factories, power plants, automobile traffic and open fires burning wood and coal for fuel are contributors to the problem.

 8. United Arab Emirates

 With a population of 9 million people, this country is the wealthiest in the world, yet comes in as the 8th highest with regard to air pollution.
 Heavy traffic congestion is the major contributing factor, followed by massive construction efforts and dust particles.
 The PM2.5 reading is 61 ug/M3.
-Officials in Dubai recognize the severity of the problem and have recently begun taking measures to decrease the amount of automobile traffic to ease the problem.
+Officials in Dubai recognize the severity of the problem and have recently begun taking measures to decrease the amount of automobile traffic to ease this problem.